1) Innate immunity

 A) inject toxins into living pathogens.

-B) secrete cytokines that attract macrophages to infection sites.
+B) secrete cytokines that attract macrophages to

 C) release perforins to disrupt infected cells.